 Credit repair companies will often overstate their ability to improve a credit report, and charge customers for a promise that they can’t deliver on.
 Plenty of customers end up thousands of dollars out of pocket without any real improvement in their credit report.

 If there is a mistake on your credit report – you can take steps to correct that information yourself, for free.
+We suggest contacting your credit provider first to discuss the error, and if you do not have much success, you can complain to the business’ external dispute resolution service.
+You can also seek out a free financial counsellor in your area.

 About Geri Cremin